 Transfer wirelessly.
 If you didn’t transfer your data when you first set up your MacBook Air, you can use Migration Assistant at any time.
 Open a Finder window, go to Applications, open the Utilities folder, then double-click Migration Assistant and follow the onscreen instructions.
 Make sure both computers are connected to the same network, and keep the computers near each other throughout the migration process.

 Tip: To transfer the information wirelessly from your existing computer to your MacBook Air, make sure both computers are connected to the same network.
 Keep both computers near each other throughout the migration process.

 If you used Time Machine to back up your files from another Mac to a storage device (such as an external disk), you can copy the files from the device to your MacBook Air.
 See Back up and restore your Mac.

 Copy files from a storage device.
-Connect the storage device to your MacBook Air using an appropriate adapter if necessary (see MacBook Air accessories).
+Connect the storage device to your MacBook Air using an appropriate adapter if necessary (see Adapters for your MacBook Air).
 Then drag files from the storage device to your MacBook Air.